DaviesCentreInformatics/Brahman_Angus_WGBS/README.md

 Much of the code contained in the repo is based on tutorials and examples from the various tools used.
 Feel free to refer to those for additional information.

-- Code to map WGBS reads to reference genome is [here]<ADD LINK once Pheonix is accessible again>
+- Code to map WGBS reads to reference genome is [here]<ADD LINK once Phoenix is accessible again>

 - Code to convert `MethylDackel` output into `DNMTools` input is [here](./code/methylDackel2DNMtools.ipynb)